jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 - Provide a greatly expanded set of status codes explaining what happened during the optimization procedure
 - Enable a solver to more precisely specify which problem classes it supports
 - Enable both primal and dual warm starts
-- Enable adding and removing both variables and constraints by using reference objects instead of integer indices
+- Enable adding and removing both variables and constraints by indices that are not required to be consecutive
 - Enable any modification that the solver supports to an existing instance
 - Avoid requiring the solver wrapper to store an additional copy of the problem data